kaidez/kaidez.github.io/_posts/2013-09-18-site-update.md

 author: Kai Gittens
 layout: post
 permalink: /site-update/
-meta-excerpt: A quick update about the status of kaidez.com, including the announcing of a new, upcoming site design.
+excerpt: A quick update about the status of kaidez.com, including the announcing of a new, upcoming site design.
-category: personal
+categories: personal
 cat-name: "Personal"
 tags: [html5, kai]
 ---